w3c/wai-website/pages/plan/involving-users.md

 How Involving Users Early Helps {#why}
 ---------------------------------------

-[Involving users early in web projects ]{.listintro}results in better products for users, more efficient development, and other benefits to project stakeholders.
+Involving users early in web projects results in better products for users, more efficient development, and other benefits to project stakeholders.